Fine-grained MoE Load Balancing with Linear Programming: Challenges in Token Scheduling

 \parab{Challenge 1:} \emph{Vanilla EP restricts token dispatching within each EP group, providing no space for scheduling.}

-We aim to balance GPU loads by scheduling input tokens.
-To achieve this, we must determine the \emph{scheduling space}.
+To perform token scheduling for load balancing, we must first determine the \emph{scheduling space}.
 Specifically, when a token is assigned to an expert, we must be able to compute it on one of \emph{multiple} GPUs.

-Unfortunately, the scheduling space is unattainable in the current EP paradigm.
+Unfortunately, such scheduling space is unattainable in the vanilla EP paradigm.
 As shown in \figurename~\ref{fig:overview-1}, vanilla EP restricts token dispatching within the scope of an EP group, where each EP group contains exactly one replica of each expert's parameters.
 When a token is assigned to an expert, it must be computed on the GPU hosting that expert's replica in its EP group.
 Consequently, the token-to-GPU mapping is fixed by the token-to-expert mapping, eliminating any space for computation scheduling.

 \parab{Solution 1:} \emph{Our key observation is that we can find scheduling space through \textbf{expert data parallelism}.} We call the set of GPUs that host replicas of expert $e$ as the EDP group of expert $e$.
 Since all replicas of an expert maintain identical parameters, a token can be computed equivalently with any replica in its designated expert's EDP group.
 This observation inspires us to merge multiple EP groups and schedule tokens across their experts' EDP groups, as shown in \figurename~\ref{fig:overview-2}.